Aliens On Board The International Space Station? Bacteria On The Outside Of Craft May Be ‘Alien’ In Origin

 — Terry Virts (@AstroTerry) November 23, 2017

 If Shkaplerov is correct, and bacteria of alien origin has indeed taken up residence on the hull of the International Space Station, then it would be one of the biggest breakthroughs in the history of science.
-It would also change everything we think we know about life: as far as scientists know, life – even microbial life – can only survive in a certain range of temperatures (and temperatures in space are far outside of that range).
-Further, in space there is no protection from dangerous cosmic radiation that is otherwise absorbed by the Earth’s atmosphere.
+It would also change everything we think we know about life: as far as scientists know, life — even microbial life — can only survive in a certain range of temperatures (and temperatures in space are far outside of that range).
+Further, in space, there is no protection from dangerous cosmic radiation that is otherwise absorbed by the Earth’s atmosphere.

 But, spacecraft often pick up hitch-hiking bacteria and other life forms as they travel from the ground, up through the atmosphere, and into space.
 That’s because, for reasons not relevant here, those organisms wind up in the upper atmosphere, and can get picked up by spacecraft shooting through.
 And in some cases, those organisms appear to have survived the journey into space.